 There appear to be no non-stop flights from Bangkok to Toronto at this time....
 Well, or something went wrong on our side and we couldn't find anything

-The cheapest one-way flight from Bangkok to Toronto departs on 04/24/2026, is operated by Air China and costs $688
+The cheapest one-way flight from Bangkok to Toronto departs on 06/24/2026, is operated by Philippine Airlines and costs $589

 There are no direct flights on this route.

 The distance between Bangkok and Toronto is 13634km (8453 miles).
+The average flight duration is 21h.
 The time difference between Bangkok and Toronto is 12h

 Suvarnabhumi Airport (BKK) is Bangkok’s main international gateway and a full-service hub for carriers such as Thai Airways and a wide range of long-haul and regional airlines.
 Located about 25–35 km east of downtown, travel to the city center typically takes 30–60 minutes by Airport Rail Link plus taxi or 40–90 minutes by road depending on traffic; fares range from budget rail fares to taxi metered fares that can be higher during peak hours.
 Suvarnabhumi usually offers more lounge facilities, full-service amenities and international connections, but can be busy and involve longer walking and transfer times.
 Don Mueang International Airport (DMK) functions mainly as Bangkok’s low-cost and domestic aviation base, with many flights by budget carriers like Thai AirAsia and Nok Air.
 Situated roughly 20–25 km north of central Bangkok, it is reachable in 30–60 minutes by bus or taxi and about 45–75 minutes by road depending on traffic; fares are often modest for shuttle buses and low for short taxi rides.
 Don Mueang typically provides efficient low-cost services and quick turnarounds, though facilities may feel more basic than at the main international airport and options for long-haul connections are more limited.